Detailed information and solutions for drug testing.

 Remember that a positive test for a prescription drug does not mean that a person is abusing the drug.
 Use the services of our Medical Review Officer.
 They are trained physicians who understand lab results and will advise accordingly.

-What is the detection window for drugs?
+○ What is the detection time for finding drugs?